unfoldingWord/oce-editor-tools/README.md

 **Purpose**
-- Create a re-usable editor component that can be integrated into application to support editing scripture text in USFM format.
+- Multiple re-usable editor and preview components packaged into a library (monorepo).
+These are meant to be integrated into applications for editing scripture text in USFM format.

 **Scope**

+This package library contains various wrappers for other components.
+All parts are designed to hide underlying complexity and make it easy to use, as "tools".
+Just choose what tools to use from the most suitable package, depending on your use cases.

+These are some of the underlying components:

-- Mostly this is a wrapper for the [XELAH](https://github.com/xelahjs/xelah) text editor. uW editor is mostly responsible for the UI, toolbar, etc and XELAH supplies the text editor.
+- the [XELAH](https://github.com/xelahjs/xelah) text editor. oce-editor-tools supplies additional UI parts, a toolbar, etc and XELAH supplies the text editor.

+- [Epitelete-html](https://github.com/unfoldingWord/epitelete-html) HTML handling in Epitelete - as a derived sub-class.
+All the [original Epitelete](https://github.com/Proskomma/epitelete) parent functions are inherited and then extended with more functions for generating and parsing Html.

+- [proskomma-core](https://github.com/Proskomma/proskomma-core) An implementation of the Proskomma Scripture Processing Model.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Packages

-### @oce-editor-tools/core

-A core library used by other packages.

-### @oce-editor-tools/pk

-An implementation making it easy to have access to various Proskomma functions.

-### @oce-editor-tools/simple

-A simplified implementation completely hiding Proskomma *(while also loosing some repository handling as a result of this)*.

 ### Built With